BigDataRepublic/modern_data_stack_training/README.md

       - name: order_id
 ```

-Read [test docs](https://docs.getdbt.com/docs/building-a-dbt-project/tests) on how to define tests.
+Read [test docs](https://docs.getdbt.com/docs/build/tests#example) on how to define tests.
+Working with dbt's out of the box four generic tests can often be enough to significantly improve data quality insurances.

-Try to come up with relevant tests by study the staging tables on BigQuery
+Try to come up with relevant tests by studying the staging tables on BigQuery.

 Here are some test suggestions: